femtovg/femtovg/book/src/1_getting_started/0_intro.md

 # Getting Started

-Let's start with a simple program – we'll create a window and paint some text on it!
+Let's start with a simple program – we'll create a window and paint a simple shape on it!

 If you don't have one already, make a new crate named `hello_femtovg`: